Breast Cancer in women

 And there was a day that I slept and when I woke up she had prepared mash potatoes and different vegetables and sauce.
 I was surprised you know because those are the things she doesn't do.
 Cleaning the house before I wake up because she's an early person, so I was really surprised.

 A few women described how their illness had brought them closer as a family or improved relationships between different members.
-One woman explained how family rallied around and helped find information about breast cancer.
+One woman explained how family rallied and helped find information about breast cancer.
 Some women also discussed the emotional and practical support they had received from partners.

 Explains that her family were a great source of support and how she became closer to her father.